Is there a middle ground for the greater good? Ultrasound operators still jailed, State provides some answers; Legal team responds

 • Eating meat causes world hunger.
 Not true.
 In fact, livestock are not only a nutrient dense food source replacing much more acreage of vegetation for the same nutritive value, livestock are deemed a “critical food” that provides “critical cash” for one billion of the planet’s poorest people — many of whom live where plant crops cannot be grown.

 • Eating meat causes deforestation.
 Not true.
 Forests, especially in Brazil, are cleared primarily for soybean production.
-Approximately 85 percent of the global soybean supply is crushed resulting in soybean oil used to make soy products for human consumption and soybean meal for animal consumption.
+Approximately 85 percent of the global soybean supply is crushed resulting in soybean oil used to make soy products for human consumption and byproduct soybean meal for animal consumption.
 A two-fer.

 • Eating meat, eggs and full-fat dairy products are the cause of cardiovascular disease.
 Not true.
 Researchers are re-looking at this failed advice that has shaped 40-years of American dietary policy.
 Its source was the 1953 Keys study, which actually showed no causative link!
 Meanwhile, excessive dietary carbohydrates have replaced fats in the diet, which turn to more dangerous forms of fat as we metabolize them than if we had consumed the natural saturated fats themselves.
 When healthy fats from nutrient-dense animal proteins are removed from the diet, additional sugars and carbs are added and these have led us down the road to increased body mass and diabetes.